multitudes/oldmultitudes.github.io/about.md

 </div>

 ![laurent](/img/about.jpg){:class="img-responsive"}
-I am excited by the new opportunities created by computers and the advance in the AI field in the last 30 years and want to contribute and be in the winning team at the crossroads of liberal arts and technology.
+I am excited by the new opportunities created by computers and the advances in the Artificial Intelligence field in the last 30 years and want to contribute and be in the winning team at the crossroads of liberal arts and technology.

 I am a multi-linguist in a technology driven business.
 I speak and write fluent English and have a demonstrable knowledge of several European languages.